BillBrazill/f5_terraform/Azure_DMZ_To_Onprem/README.md

 - [Configuration Example](#configuration-example)

 ## Introduction
+This reference architecture shows a secure hybrid network that extends an on-premises network to Azure.
+The architecture implements a DMZ, also called a perimeter network, between the on-premises network and an Azure virtual network (VNet).
+The DMZ includes network virtual appliances (NVAs) that implement security functionality such as firewalls and packet inspection.

-This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
+This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
 This is the standard cloud design where the BIG-IP VE instance is running with a dual interface, where both management and data plane traffic is processed on each one.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

 ## Prerequisites
+- On-premises network.
+A private local-area network implemented in an organization.
+- Gateway.
+The gateway provides connectivity between the routers in the on-premises network and the VNet.
+- User defined routes (UDR).
+User defined routes define the flow of IP traffic within Azure VNets
 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required. for installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)